Graffiti Arty, when art and fashion meet

 Recommended Patterns: Enhance Graffiti

-To highlight this unique print, I recommend clothing patterns with a clean line.
-The pattern is strong, it is beautiful to let it express itself on cuts that will not "split" the designs.
+To highlight this unique print, I recommend clothing patterns with clean lines.
+The pattern is strong, it's beautiful to let it express itself in cuts that won't "split" the designs.
 Here are some ideas to inspire you and create unique pieces:

 1. The Peninsula Dress (and the blouse hack)

-With its play on cutouts and its modern yet timeless look, the Peninsula dress is perfect for exploiting the dynamism of the Graffiti pattern.
-Transform it into a blouse for a more casual but still refined style.
+With its playful cutouts and its modern yet timeless look, the Peninsula dress is perfect for harnessing the dynamism of the Graffiti pattern.
+Transform it into a blouse for a more casual yet still refined look.
 See the pattern

 2. The Storm Blouse